sketchplugins/plugin-directory/README.md

 - [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App
 - [Icons → Code](https://github.com/Sugarcode-Team/icons-to-code-sketch-plugin-live), by Sugarcode: Export Icons as vector-perfect code components for Android, React, ReactNative, Angular, Vue, TTF, EPS, PDF, Custom components and more.
 - [ImageCodeExporter](https://github.com/funfungo/ImageCodeExporter), by funfungo: A Plugin that export your sketch layer for code usage
-- [Images Assets Manager](https://github.com/icona79/sketch-images-assets-manager), by Matteo Gratton: Prepare all your image asstes in an artboard, ready to be exported
 - [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
 - [Import SVG as Artboards](https://github.com/mathieudutour/import-svg-as-artboard), by mathieudutour: Import SVG files as Artboards.
 - [Import Colors](https://github.com/Ashung/import-colors-sketch), by Ashung: Import colors from swatches file to Sketch.